 Location is one of the most important factors affecting your decision to attend Oregon State.
 Corvallis is consistently ranked among the top 10 college towns in the nation and is known for innovation, education, entertainment, sustainability, and overall livability.
 Corvallis embodies the spirit of the Northwest, with beautiful landscapes, friendly citizens, and an outstanding quality of life.

 You’ll be making Corvallis your home for the next four years.
+There is so much to experience beyond campus life.
 There is a vibrant downtown with restaurants, unique shops and galleries, theaters, and a twice-weekly farmers’ market.
 Get outside on hiking trails, forests, and rivers.
 The spectacular Oregon Coast is about an hour away, or head in the opposite direction to find yourself in the mountains of the Cascade Range.
 And all the excitement of Portland is just 90 miles away.